-This will enable the WebMux to add an "X-WebMux-SSL-termination: true" MIME header in the decrypted HTTP request sent to the server.
+This will enable the WebMux to add an "X-WebMux-SSL-termination: true" and "X-Forwarded-Proto: https" MIME headers in the decrypted HTTP request sent to the server.

 NOTE: If your farm is already SSL terminated and you create an additional IP/ port combination that is not SSL terminated using the main farm IP and specifying the same secure port (or "all"), the SSL termination by the WebMux will be bypassed and SSL passed directly to the server.